FrancesCoronel/personal-website-v3/README.md

 - add galleries
 - update portfolio
 - update posts
+- IFTTT to social media for new posts and projects
+- 100 score for Lighthouse (PWA)
 - use [Isotope](https://isotope.metafizzy.co/) to filter posts by category
 - use [lazy-loading](https://www.adamwills.io/blog/responsive-images-hugo/) to load posts
   - [lazy-sizes](https://github.com/aFarkas/lazysizes)